misto/website/gitpod/docs/self-hosted/latest/advanced/tls.md

 # TLS configuration for Gitpod Self-Hosted

 To run your own Gitpod instance, you need a TLS certificate for your Gitpod domain.
-There are the following three options to provide these TLS certificates.
+There are three options to provide these TLS certificates.

 ## Option 1: Cert-Manager